-A main purpose of this paper is to give preliminary evidence that the automation which is inherent in the abstract interpretation techniques can be brought to the area of mobile code safety.
 The resulting scheme has been incorporated in the CiaoPP preprocessor and its efficiency is now in the process of being experimentally evaluated.

 The paper is organized as follows.
 Section 2 describes the assertion language which is used to define our safety policy.
 Section 3 presents the certification process together with the generation of the verification condition to attest compliance with the safety policy.
-In Section 4, we introduce our abstract interpretation-based checking algorithm.
+In Section 4, we outline the process of checking the validity of the safety information.
 Finally, Section 5 discusses the work presented in this paper together with related work.